-What to Expect From an Interpreter During a Foreign Language Deposition.
+What to Expect From a Legal Interpreter During a Civil Deposition.

 It is important to know that professional interpreters use “direct speech” when interpreting.
 This means that a trained interpreter will always refer to himself or herself in the third person as “the interpreter” or “this interpreter.”
 A professional interpreter would never refer to himself or herself on the record in the first person, such as “I.” Likewise, as noted above, a professionally trained deposition interpreter should translate exactly what the deponent says in the manner in which it is said and should never summarize, paraphrase, explain, or verbalize his or her opinions.